jmorales2012/Local-Weather/README.md

 Function Needed

+1. Function to get user's current location
-1. Function to make API call to get info (default temp is fahr)
+2. Function to make API call to get info (default temp is fahr)
-2. Function to change city + state text in ".location-text"
+3. Function to change city + state text in ".location-text"
-3. Function to change weather description in ".weather-text"
+4. Function to change weather description in ".weather-text"
-4. Function to change degree text in ".degree-text" Make sure degree symbol is added back with appropriate class
+5. Function to change degree text in ".degree-text" Make sure degree symbol is added back with appropriate class
-5. Function to change icon in ".weather-icon" depending on weather text
+6. Function to change icon in ".weather-icon" depending on weather text
-6. Function to convert fahr to cels
+7. Function to convert fahr to cels
-7. Function to convert cels to fahr
+8. Function to convert cels to fahr
+9. Function to get sunrise and convert to local time
+10. Function to get sunset and convert to local time